 Eid al Adha

-Eid al Adha Quick Facts - US
+Eid al Adha Quick Facts in the US

 AKA NameFeast of Sacrifice, Bakreed (Urdu), Day of Sacrifice

-Eid al Adha (Starts)
+Eid al Adha (Begins)

-Eid al Adha (Starts) in
+Eid al Adha (Begins) in

 Eid al-Adha (Arabic: عيد الأضحى), also known as the Festival of Sacrifice, is one of the most significant Islamic observances.
 Celebrated by Muslims around the world, it honors the willingness of Prophet Ibrahim (Abraham) to sacrifice his son Isma'il (Ishmael) as an act of obedience to Allah's command.
 This act of devotion ultimately displayed the depth of Ibrahim's faith, as Allah intervened and provided a ram for the sacrifice instead.
 The observance serves as a time for Muslims to reflect on their own willingness to submit to God's will and to demonstrate their gratitude for the blessings in their lives.